prioux/withoverlay/README.md

 ## Arguments:

 ### overlaypath

 The path to an overlay file; if the file doesn't exist it will be created, provided a suffix "=overlaysize" is provided.
-If the overlap file exists, the suffix will be ignored.
+If the overlay file exists, the suffix will be ignored.
 The value is a size in gigabytes, e.g hello.img=20 means use the file 'hello.img' and create it with a size of 20 gigabytes if needed.

 ### containerimage